Police rescue two South-Africans from kidnappers in Kaduna - Premium Times Nigeria

 “Some suspects were arrested and serious efforts are on to arrest other gang members,” Mr. Kyari said.

-NAN recalls that on Saturday January 23, two Americans and two Canadians, kidnapped on January 23 along Jere-Kagarko Road in Kaduna State, were rescued on Tuesday.
+Last week, two Americans and two Canadians, kidnapped along Jere-Kagarko Road in Kaduna State, were rescued on Tuesday.

-The victims were handed over to the American Embassy in Abuja for medical attention and other immediate needs.
+The victims were handed over to the American Embassy in Abuja.
+(NAN)